-2017 Golden Globes Best Moments
+2017 Golden Globes Five Best Moments

 4. That Opening Number by Jimmy Fallon because Barb.
 BARB!

-There were a lot of cute and funny moments in the cold open, from seeing Evan Rachel Wood glitch out ala Dolores from Westworld to Ryan Reynolds creatively delivering a life saver to Jimmy Fallon.
+There were a lot of cute and funny moments in the cold open, from seeing Evan Rachel Wood glitch out ala Dolores from Westworld, to Ryan Reynolds creatively delivering a life saver to Jimmy Fallon.
 However, the one moment that killed it was seeing Barb from Stranger Things rising from the pool where she was kidnapped by the Demogorgon.
 While it’s unlikely that we’re going to see Barb in the second season of the hit Netflix show, seeing her come back, if only for just a couple of moments was epic.

 BARB IS ALIVE #GoldenGlobes pic.twitter.com/bEjHDMdAfw